macris-xiao/disa-user-guide/docs/02_Hardware_installation.rst

 In a running system the assembly ID and serial number of a PCI device may be determined using the ethtool debug interface.
 This requires knowledge of the physical function network device identifier, or <netdev>, assigned to the SmartNIC under consideration.
-Consult the section SmartNIC Netdev Interfaces for methods on determining this identifier.
+Consult the section :ref:`03_Driver_and_Firmware:SmartNIC Netdev Interfaces` for methods on determining this identifier.
 The interface name <netdev> can be otherwise identified using the ip link command.
 The following shell snippet illustrates this method for some particular netdev whose name is cast as the